DevLoversTeam/golang-interview-questions/README.en.md

 1. Classic read/write and write/write races on shared variables.

-2. Missed lock/unlock in competitive areas.
+2. Missed lock/unlock in concurrent sections.

-3. Part of coordination errors in test scenarios with real competition.
+3. Some coordination errors in test scenarios with actual concurrency.

 #### What `-race` does not guarantee:

 1. **Does not detect all race conditions as logical bugs:** eg, incorrect interaction protocol without direct data race.

-2. **Doesn't see unexecuted code:** if tests don't cover a competitive path, race may go unnoticed.
+2. **Doesn't see unexecuted code:** if tests don't cover a concurrent path, race may go unnoticed.

 3. **Does not prove bug-free:** A "clean" run means only that the tool did not